-In order for teaching and learning to take place, a safe and secure school environment is essential.
-This policy provides specific information on the rules that all students are expected to adhere to, as well as consequences for violations of these rules.
-The rules apply to all activities occurring on the grounds or other sites being used for such activities and on any vehicle authorized to transport students to and from school, and other activities and various school functions.
-The School Board of Broward County (SBBC) is not responsible for students, their conduct and activities, when attending non-school sponsored activities.
+For teaching and learning to take place, a safe and secure school environment is essential.
+This policy provides specific information on the rules that all students are expected to follow, as well as consequences for violations of these rules.
+The rules apply to all activities occurring on the grounds, other sites being used for school-sponsored activities, on any vehicle authorized to transport students to and from school, and during all school-sponsored activities and functions.
+The School Board of Broward County (SBBC) is not responsible for students, their conduct and/or activities, when attending non-school sponsored activities.